BarakBinyamin/ctf/lamp/README.md

 ## Uploading Wifi Marauder to esp32
 #TODO

-## Building & uploading the nat router to an esp32 dev board
+## Uploading nat router to an esp32 dev board
 1. Open the esp32_nat_server folder in vscode, let platformio process, then press only the build button
 2. Install esptool, #TODO install
 3. Upload the image